Mook-Molenhoek railway station

 Mook-Molenhoek is a railway station in the southeastern Netherlands, in Molenhoek.
 The station originally opened on 1 June 1883 and is located on the Maaslijn (Nijmegen–Venlo).
-The station closed between 15 May 1938 and 15 May 1940 and finally closed on 1 October 1940.
+It was closed between 15 May 1938 and 15 May 1940 and finally closed on 1 October 1940.
 The station was re-opened on 6 May 2009.
 The services are currently operated by Arriva.

 The station first opened as Mook, but was renamed to Mook-Middelaar in 1891 and to Mook-Molenhoek in 2009.
 The original station had a station building, but this was demolished in 1975 and has not been replaced.

 Train services

 The following local train services call at this station: